FIOpwK/SecurityLabs/README.md

 Welcome to RomanNameral:

+Using RomanNameral3.pl:

-# "The Name Weight" Game
+# The Name Weight Game"

 Before you dive too deep in getting lots of weights, read this section to avoid confusion about RomanNameral's 'Name Weight' game.
-Both "Name Weight" and "The Name Weight Game" describe the "Name Weigh" game in reference and indirectly.
+Both "Name Weight" and "Name Weight Game" describes the "Name Weigh" idea in reference and indirectly.
 The weight of a name or "Name Weight" is found with RomanNameral.
-"The Name Weight Game" that users play using RomanNameral, is one of RomanNameral's great benefits and proof of its fun.
+The "Name Weight Game" that users play using RomanNameral, is one of RomanNameral's great benefits and proof of its fun.

 RomanNameral is the official title of the product used to play "Name Weght" games.

 # Your Rules:

 Play any name.
 Play many names.
 Play "Name Weight" games.

--weight is more than

--weight is less than

--weight is equal

--weight is 0

 # Game Rules: